mbsmith22/Correlative-Factor-Identification-and-Pattern-Recognition-for-Early-Diagnostics-of-Alzheimer-s-/README.md

 There are 4 files contained in the zip files of this project.
 There is a jupyter notebook zip as jupter is best for the graphs and visualizations.
 The zip contain the dataset, PCA and Correlative Factor Analysis, Machine Learning Algorithms, and Graphs and Statistical Analysis.

 ## Files
+Files are included in this repository and labeled: Alzheimers_Final_Code.zip

+## Running the code
+To run this code: download the files, open jupyter notebook, nagivate to where you want to store the files, go to the "Upload" button at the top and select the zip file and
+To run this code simply